a-gubskiy/X.Extensions.Logging.Telegram/README.md

 ## Configure Telegram Logging provider

-You can configure Telegram logging provider by code:
+You can configure Telegram logging provider by code or by config file:

+### Code
 ```csharp
 var options = new TelegramLoggerOptions
 {